 The Symptom-to-FRU index lists error symptoms and possible causes.
 The most likely cause is listed first.
-Always begin with "General checkout" on page 128.
+Always begin with "General checkout" on page 122.
 See "IBM PC Enhanced Diagnostics error codes" on page 1 when running diagnostics.
 This index can also be used to help you decide which FRUs to have available when servicing a computer.
-If you are unable to correct the problem using this index, go to "Undetermined problem" on page 211.
+If you are unable to correct the problem using this index, go to "Undetermined problem" on page 199.

 - If you have both an error message and an incorrect audio response, diagnose the error message first. - If you cannot run the diagnostic tests or you get a diagnostic error code when running a test, but did receive a POST error message, diagnose the POST error message first. - If you did not receive any error message, look for a description of your error symptoms in the first part of this index. - Check all power supply voltages before you replace the system board.
-(See "Power supply" on page 133.) - Check the hard disk drive jumper settings before you replace a hard disk drive.
-(See "Hard disk drive jumper settings" on page 155.)
+(See "Power supply" on page 127.) - Check the hard disk drive jumper settings before you replace a hard disk drive.
+(See "Hard disk drive jumper settings" on page 149.)

 - Some errors are indicated with a series of beep codes.
-(See "Beep symptoms" on page 184.) - Type 6563/6564/6574 computers default to come up quiet (No beep and no memory count and checkpoint code display) when no errors are detected by POST.
+(See "Beep symptoms" on page 178.)
+Type 6563/6564/6574 computers default to come up quiet (No beep and no memory count and - up quiet (No beep and no memory count and checkpoint code display) when no errors are detected by POST.
 To enable Beep and memory count and checkpoint code display when a successful POST occurs: - Enable Power on Status in setup.
-See "Setup Utility program" on page 145. - The processor is a separate FRU from the system board; the processor is not included with the system board FRU.
+See "Setup Utility program" on page 139. - The processor is a separate FRU from the system board; the processor is not included with the system board FRU.